phux/.dotfiles/README.md

     git clone https://github.com/phux/.dotfiles.git

-Execute the setup script:

-Warning: this does not backup any existing files!
+Install ansible:

-    cd .dotfiles && ./setup.sh
+    cd .dotfiles && make

-Done.
+If you want to execute installation in vagrant:

+    make test

+To install on localhost (will override your files, no backup!):

+    make provision

-## Some stuff it does (check setup.sh for up-to-date list)
+## Some stuff it does

 * pip
 * rbenv & ruby